 It should gratify individual objectives of employees so that personal and organizational objectives can be aligned, conducive to reaching maximum productivity and establishing a certain competitive edge.

-It must be the responsibility of Human Resource management to ensure that legal, ethical, and social environmental issues are suitably dealt with.
+It must be the responsibility of Human resource management to ensure that legal, ethical, and social environmental issues are suitably dealt with.
 It must make sure that the human resources are officially and compliantly coped with and their requirements are recognized and fulfilled.
-It should also consider the societal ethics and undertake social responsibility.
+It should also consider societal ethics and undertake social responsibility.

 It must also try to enhance organization’s competitive advantage through social strategies, by pitching in ethically to the necessities and challenges evolving in the society.
 The societal objectives also involve legal issues such as equal opportunity and equal pay, which should be given due concern.

 One objective of HRM is to set and achieve goals.
 These objectives include workforce management, staff management, employee onboarding, payroll processing, etc. Without set parameters for every process, things can soon go downhill.
 Manual processes are a problem too.
 With the employee count growing, nobody should spend their time entering data into registers or excel sheets.
 Automation of these processes allows HRs to spend time on making decisions.